 Filters come in many different types.
-The most common filter you will see is the HOB (hang on back) and canister filters, while other less-common filters include undergravel, submersible, and sponge filters.
+The most common filter you will see is the HOB (hang on back) and canister filters, while other less-common filters include undergravel, internal submersible, and sponge filters.

 However, a canister-type filter is the most suitable for large aquariums, and HOB filters are the second choice.
 Other types are not really ideal for larger tanks as they can’t generate sufficient water flow.

 HOB filters are a compact and straightforward piece of equipment that requires an easy setup.
 The water is pushed through filter media, which boosts the cleanliness by removing impurities like fish waste or chemicals in the tank.

 HOBs can be noisy due to splashing sounds when returning filtered water back into your aquarium; however, most include an adjustable flow rate option, so you don’t have to worry about it being too loud!

 HOB aquarium filters are popular among planted aquarists because they take up so little space and have no compromise to make with the visual appeal.
 In addition, since they sit externally at the aquarium’s rear end, only one part is visible from a front view.

 Canister filters are the best for large tanks; they offer superior filtration to any other filter.